top of page

 Q4.
 Can an assessee change his AO?

 Usually, the AO is assigned based on the assessee’s address or PAN.
-However, in case of change in jurisdiction or for other specific reasons, the AO can be changed through a formal written application process to the Income Tax Department.
+However, in case of a change in jurisdiction or for other specific reasons, the AO can be changed through a formal written application process to the Income Tax Department.

 Q6.
 If a notice is received from the AO, what further steps should be taken?